-This HR qualification is designed and delivered by HR specialists to help HR and people professionals succeed in their studies.
+HR specialists have designed and are delivering this HR qualification to assist HR and people professionals in succeeding in their studies.
 Wherever you are in the world, you can access this HR qualification online.

 Weekly live webinars encourage participation and interaction with other HR and people professionals, facilitated by an expert tutor who will lead the classroom environment.

-In addition, learners are assigned a development coach, who will attend regular 1-2-1 assignment surgeries, while after each assignment there is a drop in session to support learners as required.
+Additionally, learners receive a development coach who attends regular one-on-one assignment surgeries.
+After each assignment, there is a session to provide support to learners as needed.

 Adds Jim, “For some businesses the Covid pandemic, subsequent lockdowns – and the move to remote working -has meant a complete change to employment terms and conditions and while some have adapted quickly, for others it has taken some time.
-For many, work still starts and finishes in line with traditional working hours, while for others, without the daily commute, flexible working means later starts or earlier finishes, but whatever the model productivity must be maintained and performance must be managed.”
+Many people still begin and end their work in accordance with traditional working hours, while others, who do not have to commute daily, experience flexible working hours that allow for later starts or earlier finishes.
+However, regardless of the model, they must maintain productivity and manage performance.